Anas-Allouch/Sequential-Gearbox-Design/02_Architecture_V1_Review_and_Findings/README.md

 - Designing all gearbox parts in SolidWorks (full parts + complete V1 assembly)

 ## Why I Made This Folder
 - To document the first complete gearbox architecture (V1), even though the design ultimately proved unviable
 - To clearly show the full concept assembly and the work completed before identifying its limitations
 - To demonstrate my SolidWorks modeling skills through fully created parts and assemblies
 - To validate the design visually in 3D and step beyond purely analytical calculations
 - To identify problems that are not visible in numerical analysis alone, such as assembly feasibility, mounting constraints, and geometric conflicts
 - To keep a transparent record of the shortcomings discovered in Architecture V1 before transitioning to a corrected and improved design

 ## Next Step
 - Begin redesigning the output shaft to address the keyseat, stress concentration, and assembly issues identified in V1
 - Rebuild the dog-hub interface with improved geometry and safer torque transmission
 - Ensure that the new design achieves the desired safety factors (≥ 1.5) for all torque-transmitting features
 - Validate whether modifying only the output shaft is sufficient to resolve the limitations
 - If required, extend the redesign to include both the input and output shafts
 - Integrate all lessons learned from V1 regarding splines, keys, dog engagement, manufacturability, and assembly feasibility
 - Develop Architecture V2 as a corrected and more robust version of the gearbox design

+## Important Note
+Regarding the equations used, simplifications, asumptions and all details, they won't be shown until the final report is done.
+This report will be done once everything is checked, and the design is acceptable, meaning no failure at at any point in the whole gearbox.